yodcn/simple-ping-alert/README.md

 # Simple Ping Alert

 This is a super simple script to check the availability of a specified IP address via ping.
-If the server becomes unreachable for a specified amount of time, the script will send an alert message via Telegram, including the source IP and BGP Subnet information for further checking by the Network Operations Center (NOC).
+If the server becomes unreachable for a specified amount of time, the script will send an alert message via Telegram, including the source IP and BGP Subnet information for further checking by the NOC.

 ## Configuration